Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Combined loss hyperparameter search

 Afterwards, target values were tested with different learning rates and since they proved stable, we picked these values.
-However, as seen with target value of 1.6 with learning rate 0.0001, the accuracy peaked quite early on.
-To address this early peaking and ensure a more controlled dynamic where the contrastive loss provides an initial strong signal that gradually yields to the NTP objective for final model refinement, we introduced a cosine learning schedule which has two separate schedules for $w_n$ and $w_c$, governed by the overall training progress.
+To ensure a more controlled dynamic where the contrastive loss provides an initial strong signal that gradually yields to the NTP objective for final model refinement, we introduced a cosine learning schedule which has two separate schedules for $w_n$ and $w_c$, governed by the overall training progress.
+This way we reduce conflicting learning signals and ensure similar results across different seeds.
 Let $p = \frac{\text{current\_step} + 1}{\text{total\_steps}}$ represent the fraction of training completion, where current\_step is the current training iteration (e.g., batch or epoch, 0-indexed) and total\_steps is the total number of such iterations for the run.
 The weight for the next-token prediction loss, $w_n$, is designed to smoothly increase, following the formula:

 This schedule ensures that the next-token prediction (NTP) objective becomes increasingly dominant as training nears completion, aligning with the goal for NTP to be the primary objective by the end of the run.
 Concurrently, the weight for the contrastive loss, $w_c$, is determined by a separate schedule: